vishnuvardhan-s/leetcode-custom-themes/README.md

     * What to show if the user opens extension in a non-leetcode page? - BASIC INSTRUCTION IS SHOWN
     * Current theme should be visible in the extension page - SHOWN ABOVE SELECT LIST
     * Is it affecting other areas - ONLY CHANGING IF PAGE IS PROBLEMS OR PLAYGROUND
-    * Extension page, BASIC DONE
+    * Extension page, BASIC DONE - UI Pending
     * Contest, Assessment, Explore page support - DONE
+    * What if user changes theme inside leetcode? - IDEA IS TO CHECK FOR THEME CHANGES INSIDE LEETCODE, IF THE LIST IS CLICKED, THEN I HAVE TO NULL THE CHROME STORAGE - ALSO, HAVE TO CHANGE THE DEFAULT THEME LOGIC, IF NULL, DO NOTHING - DONE